-Although obesity or overweight indirectly causes harm to the kidney, the excess weight still pose a direct problem due to excessive work load.
-According to a professor of pharmacology in the University of Houston, Tahir Hussain, the body of an obese person is associated with a low grade chronic inflammation in both chronic as well as acute kidney injury.
+Although obesity or overweight indirectly causes harm to the kidney, the excess weight still poses a direct problem due to excessive workload.
+According to a professor of pharmacology at the University of Houston, Tahir Hussain, the body of an obese person is associated with low-grade chronic inflammation in both chronic as well as acute kidney injury.

 And 50% of this inflammation is contributed by the fat cells in the body.
 In obese people, the fat cells expand to a very huge level, and these fat cells also release inflammatory chemicals.
 When the kidneys are exposed to this inflammation during the filtering process, they can be injured.
 And once the injury starts, it does not stop he says.